-15 A literature on the monetary growth model starting with Tobin (1965) explores the long-run effects of inflation on resource allocation.
-In this literature, the mechanism of the so-called 'Tobin effect' is examined in detail.
-That is, higher inflation increases the opportunity cost of holding money, inducing a portfolio shift from financial assets to real assets, thereby leading to higher economic growth in the long system, which is non-neutral to the level of inflation, due to the absence of complete indexation.16 In fact, the cumulative effects of past inflation erode the tax benefits, leading to tax-related distortions across taxable items and methods of taxation.
+In recent years, it has been emphasized that even anticipated and relatively low rates of inflation provoke substantial welfare losses to the economy, because their cumulative effects distort economic decision making and resource allocation significantly in the long run.
+15 The most important source is the interaction of inflation with the tax system, which is nonneutral to the level of inflation, due to the absence of complete indexation.
+16 In fact, the cumulative effects of past inflation erode the tax benefits, leading to tax-related distortions across taxable items and methods of taxation.
 As a result, even low or moderate levels of inflation produce serious distortion by reducing the optimal level of investment and incentives to work.

-For example, Feldstein (1999) estimates the social gains of reducing inflation by two percentage points (from 2 percent to zero) to be 0.76-1.04 percent per year as a ratio to real GDP.17 He also argues that such social gains are sure to outweigh the cost of reducing inflation, considering that the social gains of reducing inflation should be evaluated as the discounted present value of the permanent benefits of price stability.
-More precisely, Feldstein (1999) points out that just 0.16 percent of real GDP as the annual benefit of lower inflation corresponds to the upper limit of the 'one-time' cost of reducing inflation, ranging from 4 to 6 percent, with a relatively high real discount rate, which is computed as the subtraction of the average rate of real economic growth (2.5 percent) in 1970-94 from the real net-of-tax return from stock investment (5.1 percent).
+For example, Feldstein (1999) estimates the social gains of reducing inflation by 2 percentage points (from 2 percent to zero) to be 0.76-1.04 percent per year as a ratio to real GDP.
+He also argues that such social gains are sure to outweigh the cost of reducing inflation, considering that the social gains of reducing inflation should be evaluated as the discounted present value of the permanent benefits of price stability.
+More precisely, Feldstein (1999) points out that just 0.16 percent of real GDP as the annual benefit of lower inflation corresponds to the upper limit of the "one-time" cost of reducing inflation, ranging from 4 to 6 percent, with a relatively high real discount rate, which is computed as the subtraction of the average rate of real economic growth (2.5 percent) in 1970-94 from the real net-of-tax return from stock investment (5.1 percent).